john-hawkins/DataRobot_Collinear_Partial_Dependency/README.md

 ## Dependencies

-You will need a DataRobot account and access to a dedicated prediction server.
+You will need a DataRobot account.

+The code assumes you have configured your DataRobot API to use the YAML config.

 You will also need a bunch of python libraries, including the DataRobot API